 2. Your Case Is Assigned a Number and a Judge

-After you file for bankruptcy, your situation immediately becomes a case in the eyes of the law.
+After file for bankruptcy, what happens when you file bankruptcy.
+Your situation immediately becomes a case in the eyes of the law.
 This means that your case will be given a case number–just like a medical claim number–and will also be assigned a trustee and a judge.

 Your case number is very important.
 Once you do receive it, it’s important to have it on hand at all times.
 You will be able to give this case number to any creditors who come knocking–they won’t be able to hound you the moment that your bankruptcy filing becomes a case due to the law of automatic stay.